MSA invites all Baruch students to celebrate Eid al-Adha holiday

 Farzana also performed a spoken word piece about Ramadan, which is the holiest month of the Islamic calendar.

-Her performance accentuated the hardships that Muslims had to go through and the importance of Ramadan and why they
+Her performance accentuated the hardships that Muslims had to go through and the importance of Ramadan and why they celebrate it.

 “At the end of the day, it’s all about how we come together and remind ourselves of the bigger purpose,” Farzana said.
 “I try to remind everyone both Muslims and non-Muslims alike that we are here on a united front, not just on an individual.”

 Farzana spoke about the Islamophobia that has been spreading all over the country, and she wants to give a voice to the voiceless and encourages everyone to speak up and to continue to believe in their faith.

 “Through my poetry, I would hope that would encourage students to not feel the fear that Islamophobes might bring to the country,” Farzana said.
 “And just be proud of their religion and hold firm to their faith.”